Home

 1882 - 56 x 33 cm - Oil on canvas

-Fondation Bemberg, Toulouse >
+Fondation Bemberg, Toulouse, France >

 Provenance: Moffett/Berson/Morisot - Catalogue Raisonné Wildenstein No. 117